katungi/React-cli-section/readme.md

 We are importing React from the React package.

-On the second line, we are importing the Text element that is provided by the ink package.
+On the second line, we are importing the Text element that ships with the ink package.

 We also have a function that takes in a name and renders it.

-For our simple project, we will build a simple CLI application that takes a country and returns some information about the given country in a table.
+Let's create a simple CLI application that takes a country as input.
+ It then returns some information about the given country in a table.

-To achieve that we require this npm package called [world-countries-capitals ](https://www.npmjs.com/package/world-countries-capitals) which will give us country information.
+To achieve this we need this npm package called [world-countries-capitals ](https://www.npmjs.com/package/world-countries-capitals) which will give us country information.

 Let's start by getting user input.
 To achieve this, we need text input.
 Lucky for us, ink provides a package for this, just run: